 BEST RESTAURANTS IN VILNIUS – WHAT TO EAT IN VILNIUS

 Experience the city through taste!
 Mary is not much of a fan of Lithuanian food although she admits they have the best Kebab and the cheapest (for its serving size) one.

 Food in Vilnius is pretty interesting, Lithuanian loves their meat but at the same times, vegans and vegetarians should not have a hard time finding great dishes for their preferences.
 You should also visit their grocery stores, where you can buy ready to eat food and snacks.

-Don't forget to try the beet root soup (Saltibarsciai) and Zeppelin (Cepelinai), these two are very popular and traditional Lithuanian dishes.
-Accompany these dishes with traditional drink called Kvass or other local cider and beer.
+Unsure of what to eat in Vilnius?
+Don’t forget to try the beetroot soup (Saltibarsciai) and Zeppelin (Cepelinai), these two are very popular and traditional Lithuanian dishes.
+Accompany these dishes with a traditional drink called Kvass or other local cider and beer.
 Complete your what to do in Vilnius list by dining here:

 So, if you are going for dinner, try to head here as early as 5.30-6.00 pm.
 They have three locations, one in Vilnius Old Town, one close to the main bus/train station, and one in Uzupis.